yosoykit/yosoykit.github.io/_pages/people.md

 ![caitlin](/images/BrianJohnson.jpg){: .align-left}
 <h3>Brian Johnson</h3>
 Brian is a Ph.D. student in the Biomedical Informatics (BMI) program.
 He graduated from Rutgers University in 2020 with a B.S. in Physics.
 His current research interests are wide-ranging, but generally focus on analyzing multi-omic data to improve detection and treatment of cancer.
-His curent research focuses on the phylogenetics of neutrally evolving tumors.
+His current work focuses on the phylogenetics of neutrally evolving tumors.
 In his free time, he enjoys surfing and running.
 Email contact: bdj001@ucsd.edu

 &nbsp;